0xSnowflakeXD/2FA-code-machine/README.md

 ## 2FA code machine
-Also called 5 Step Seting Up Authenticator
+Also called 5 Step Seting Up Authenticator<br>
 There is another version of Google Authenticator, but code generated is more hard.
 Sorry if it take your time, but this is my final way.
 <br>
 ## What it can do?